Mobile Application - Moderator

 2. After joining the event, the guest moderator may perform all the same functions as the host moderator except ending the event; participants connected in the 'remote' venue may now also connect to the event.
 Alternatively, participants in the remote venue may also connect to the event online (and not directly to the event via the Wifi the ATOM is connected to.)
 See Mobile Application - Participant for more information.

-3. The guest moderator may 'leave' the event at anytime.
-The guest moderator may stop the event (on their ATOM only) by choosing 'Unjoin.'
+3. The guest moderator may leave the event at anytime by selecting the 'X' Icon.
+The guest moderator may stop the event (on their ATOM only) by selecting the chain link icon.

 NOTE: if the guest moderator 'leaves' the event, the event will still run on the connected ATOM allowing participants to continue engagement in the event.
 Choosing 'Unjoin' will disconnect the ATOM from the event, therefore all participants connected to the event via that ATOM will be disconnected as well.